marysabelmejia/ATM/README.md

 ## Installation Guidelines

 Instructions to get it up and running:

-SAMPLE________To download this project, download the project files to your local environment and save in a new directory.
-Open the project directory in a text editor (VS Code), You can then open a new terminal in VS Code and type 'npm install' to install the project dependancies.
-You should see a directory labelled node_modules in the project directory.
-After npm install is completed, run http-server in terminal.
+Download the project files.
+Open the project directory in VS Code.
+Open a new terminal and run the following:
+* npm init -y
+* npm install express
+* npm install cors
+* node index.js

 This will give you the port on which the project is running and run the project in your local environment.

 <p align="right">(<a href="#top">back to top</a>)</p>